apache/flink/docs/setup/config.md

 - `metrics.scope.tm.operator`: (Default: &lt;host&gt;.taskmanager.&lt;tm_id&gt;.&lt;job_name&gt;.&lt;operator_name&gt;.&lt;subtask_index&gt;) Defines the scope format string that is applied to all metrics scoped to an operator.

+- `metrics.latency.history-size`: (Default: 128) Defines the number of measured latencies to maintain at each operator

 ## Background

 ### Configuring the Network Buffers